XertroV/GPDDS-Whitepaper/Whitepaper-Draft.md

 ## Abstract

-Existing Distributed Hash Table (DHT) implementations verify data integrity by comparing the received value by it's expected hash.
+Existing Distributed Hash Table (DHT) implementations verify data integrity by comparing the received value with it's expected hash.
 This method only works in cases where a hash of the data is known in advance, and a secure timestamp of the data is not required.